unifhy-org/unifhy/docs/_sources/contributors/development.rst.txt

 The inputs/outputs exclude those variables already included in the fixed interface, i.e. inward and outward transfers (see :ref:`Fig. 2<fig_transfers>`).

-The inputs must be one of three following kinds:
+The inputs must be one of the three following kinds:

 - dynamic: data required for each spatial element and for each time step,
 - static: data required for each spatial element and constant over time,